kyleLesack/pacbio_read_order_shuffling/README.md

 # Requirements

-Note: The ./yaml directory include conda yaml environment files.
+Note: The [yaml](./yaml/) directory includes conda yaml environment files.
 I recommend using conda to install the required software using these files.
 The required tools and the versions we tested are listed below:

 * [Snakemake](https://snakemake.readthedocs.io/en/stable/) (v.7.25.0)
 * [Picard](https://broadinstitute.github.io/picard/) (v.2.27.5)